 IMPORTANT: This isn’t about being an introvert or extrovert.
 This is about being sensitive to the Holy Spirit, who is always at work around us.

 As ministers, we should seek the opportunities to show and express Christ’s love to those we lead and serve.

 Speaking of seeking opportunities: You have to be intentional.
 What does your weekly schedule look like?
-How many breakfasts, coffees and lunches do you schedule each week?
-I fill lots of my calendar with people meetings and have for 22 years.
+How many breakfasts, coffees, and lunches do you schedule each week?
+I fill lots of my calendar with people meetings and have for 27 years.

 If you go from administrative meeting to meeting and never schedule any time with your congregation members, volunteers and staff, and people in the community, you’re missing a crucial part of leadership and the opportunity to be God in the flesh to someone in need.

 Please note: It is very important to set boundaries.
-I used to do all sorts of late night meetings.
+I used to do all sorts of late-night meetings.
 Now, I make people schedule a meeting during office hours.
-There is the rare exception/emergency, but that’s to be expected in ministry.
+There is a rare exception/emergency, but that’s to be expected in ministry.

 So where do you go from here?
 Here’s an action item: